fnasimbd/fnasimbd.github.io/_cqrs_es/cqrs-event-sourcing.md

 CQRS divides the application into two sides: the **write model** and the **read model**.
 Only write models can update the domain model.
 For each write requests, current state of a domain model is reconstructed by **replaying** all events pertaining to that domain model instance and the desired change is appended as a new event.
 Read models subscribe to the event stream corresponding to the domain model.
 With each domain event, interested read models update themselves and store the state in a secondary store (aka **projection**) for serving on user's read requests.

 A convenient way for storing and retrieving events is warranted.
-That is where _event store_ comes in.
+That is where **event store** comes in.

 Events and the Event Store
 ==========================

 An event store stores domain events as serialized BLOBs with an unique event id.
 Events in a event store can be queried only with event ids.
-Event stores are not designed for complex querying.

-An application usually contains many different domain events.
+An application usually consists of many different domain events.
 Before storing in an event store, however, for convenience, all domain events are converted to something like the following `StoredEvent` type.
 The `eventBody` contains the serialized domain event and the `typeName` field contains the fully qualified type name of the event to facilitate deserializing during read.

 {% highlight java linenos %}
 public class StoredEvent {